gabcvit/gabcvit.github.io/pages/blog/my-first-vibe-coding-experiment.md

 ---
-title: I tried Vibe Coding for 4 hours, this is much bigger than I previously thought
+title: I tried Vibe Coding for 4 hours, this is how it went
 description: Vibe Coding, as the name suggests.
 Takes a more holistic look at software development, where specialists are not required to dig deep into a skill or tech stack in order to perform their work and have a final product
 date: 2025-03-30
 duration: 12min